ki225/free-ran-ue.github.io/doc/doc-user-guide/05-static-nrdc.md

     Please also pay attention to the `xnIp` and `xnPort` field, as these will be used for the Xn-interface between the gNBs.

-    Also noticed the fields `staticNrdc` that should be set as `true` for enabling static NR-DC and `xnInterface` that identify the neighbor gNB's IP and port.
+    Also noticed the fields `staticNrdc` that should be set as `true` for enabling static NR-DC.

 - Start gNB: